-When it comes to marketing, customers want the interactions they have on a company’s website to translate to their mobile app experiences and even in-store visits.
+Customers want the interactions they have on a company’s website to translate to their mobile app experiences and even in-store visits.
+And they want everything updated in real time, so their current needs are being met on every channel.
 The problem is that, for most companies, those environments operate from different data sets — even though the customer is the same.

 As customers move from channel to channel, they expect their experiences to be consistent and “in the moment.”
 Most customer journeys involve three or more different channels (email, web, and mobile app, for example), and customers tend to move seamlessly and quickly between these channels.
 Many companies, however, don’t have these data environments connected in real time.

-The result is a disconnected experience for consumers and the lack of a single source of truth about customers for the marketer.
+The result is a disconnected experience for consumers and the lack of a single source of customer data for companies.

 That’s where a CDP comes in.
-It’s the glue that combines all of that data in a meaningful way for companies, allowing them to offer personalized experiences and make the customer journey easier and simpler.
+It combines all of that data in real time for companies, allowing them to offer hyper-personalized experiences that feel like magic for customers.